wangershi/pic2char/README.md

 # pic2char
-Functions to replace the picture with character
+Functions to replace the picture/video with character

 ## Source image is: